Ashish Nanda: IIMA Activities

 Nanda led significant fund raising efforts at IIMA.
 He was actively involved in discussions leading to drafting of the IIM Bill, which affords IIMs strategic and operational autonomy.
 He has recommended that management education capacity should be expanded in India not only by opening new institutions, but also by growing existing ones.

 Nanda has led an initiative for greater diversity in admissions to IIMA, leading to an increase in the proportion of women students and students with non-engineering backgrounds in IIMA.

-Nanda had resigned in April 2017, due to personal reasons, and the institute, on 30 August, announced the appointment of Professor Errol D’Souza as in-charge director.
+Nanda had resigned in April 2017, for personal reasons, and the institute, on 30 August, announced the appointment of Professor Errol D’Souza as in-charge director.
 He announced that he will step aside as IIMA director effectively on 1 September 2017.

 Education & Awards

-Nanda has Ph.D. in Business Economics (Harvard), AM in Economics (Harvard), Post Graduate Diploma in Management (IIM Ahmedabad), and B.Tech. in Electrical Engineering (IIT Delhi).
+Nanda earned his B.Tech. in Electrical Engineering from IIT Delhi.
+He completed a Post Graduate Diploma in Management from IIM Ahmedabad and an MA in Economics from Harvard University.
+He earned a Ph.D. in Business Economics from Harvard.

-He has received IIT Delhi Distinguished Alumni Award, Henry B. Arthur Fellowship, Harvard University Centre in Ethics and the Professions Fellowship, President of India Gold Medal (twice), and IIMA Director's Gold Medal.
+He has received the IIT Delhi Distinguished Alumni Award, the Henry B. Arthur Fellowship, the Harvard University Centre in Ethics and the Professions Fellowship, the President of India Gold Medal (twice), and the IIMA Director's Gold Medal.
 In 2016, he was conferred Distinguished Global Thinker Award by IILM.